ssec/polar2grid/integration_tests/README.rst

 How Jenkins runs the tests
 ==========================

-Jenkins runs a script that follows the same steps as above.
+Jenkins runs a script that follows similar steps as above.
 The script can be found in ``integration_tests/run.sh``.

-Jenkins home is on bumi.ssec.wisc.edu using port 8080, and data can be found in bumi:/data/users/kkolman/integration_tests/polar2grid/integration_tests/p2g_test_data
+Jenkins home is on bumi.ssec.wisc.edu using port 8080, and data can be found in bumi:/data/dist/p2g_test_data